0xtheak/nodejsAuthentication/README.md

     Express: Fast, unopinionated, minimalist web framework for Node.js.
     Passport: Simple, unobtrusive authentication middleware for Node.js.
     Passport-local: Passport strategy for authenticating with a username and password.
-    Passport-facebook: Passport strategy for authenticating with Facebook.
-    Passport-google-oauth20: Passport strategy for authenticating with Google using OAuth 2.0.
+    Passport-google-oauth: Passport strategy for authenticating with Google using OAuth 2.0.

 For a full list of dependencies, please refer to the package.json file.
 Contributing